tier4/driving_log_replayer/docs/introduction/index.en.md

 # Introduction

-Driving Log Replayer is a package that runs Autoware's open loop simulation using log(rosbag2) and evaluates the topics output by Autoware.
+Driving Log Replayer is a package that runs Autoware in an open loop by supplying previously recorded input data using log(rosbag2) API.
+The package gathers information and evaluates topics output produced by Autoware.
-It is used to check the performance of Sensing, Localization, Perception, and for software regression testing.
+Its use is to test the software regression and check Autoware's performance of sensing, localization, and perception components.

 ## Architecture

-Driving Log Replayer consists of an Autoware evaluation node added to Autoware's standard functionality.
+Driving Log Replayer package contains an evaluation node that extends Autoware's standard functionality.
 The architecture graph is shown below.

 ![architecture](images/architecture.png)